Skip to content

 data for provenance.
 This has not been done, and the developers need policy on provenance, as well as

 examples.
-There seems to be little or no mention of provenance in Rachael's UI requirements.
+There seems to be little or no mention of provenance in Rachael's UI requirement

 Will database records be versioned?
 How is that handled?
 Seems like it